 Go back to the research you’ve done on these employers, to identify the skill sets and qualifications that make you a good fit for them.
 Those words and phrases are likely the best ones to hashtag.

-For example, if you are a CFO or other Finance executive, some of the relevant keywords to use and hashtag might be:
+For instance, if you are a CFO or other Finance executive, some of the relevant keywords to use and hashtag might be:

 Another example, if you are an IT Project Manager, some of the relevant keywords to use and hashtag might be: